 - Preheat the oven to 180 degrees and line a baking tray with baking parchment

-- Melt the coconut oil and whisk in the almond milk, egg and nut butter.
-Make sure the coconut oil is not too hot or it will cook the egg
+- Melt the coconut oil and whisk in the almond milk and nut butter.

 - Mix together the oats, flour, baking soda, salt, sugar, chopped dates and protein